seattlenomnom/K10x1/README.md

 ### Second thing
 create a printArray() function.
 It uses printf("%i ", \*(a + index)) is there another way to reference and travel through the array?
 I am going to change printArray to try another style of using pointers.
+It workded.
+I tried another style of pointer manipulation and it worked.
+Add, Commit, then merge.
+I like the last version of printArray.
+How do I remember the previous two styles?
+They have thier uses.
 ## Things done